-University of Florida came first and Florida International University came second in our rankings of the best colleges in Florida.
+University of Florida came first and Florida State University came second in our rankings of the best colleges in Florida.

 Many nationally renowned universities are located in this diverse state, and students from across the country come to Florida for a first-rate education.
 The Sunshine State is also well known for its affordable tuition prices.